 Haworthia Limifolia, (Fairies Washboard) are charming, compact succulent plants.
-It rarely exceeds four inches in a potted container, making it the perfect addition to a window sill or desk.
+These usual plants rarely exceed 4″ inches tall in a potted container, making it the perfect addition to a window sill or desk.

 The name pronounced [ha-WORTH-ee-a lim-ih-FOH-lee-uh] with the names such as: